20171130/Equivariant-NN-Zoo/README.md

 The accuracy is comprable (MAE 1.7e-5 Hatree) to [PhiSNet](https://proceedings.neurips.cc/paper/2021/hash/78f1893678afbeaa90b1fa01b9cfb860-Abstract.html) on the water dataset it used.
 ## Score Based Generative Model (VP-SDE continous)
 First, clone https://github.com/yang-song/score_sde_pytorch and add it to your environment variable `PYTHONPATH`.
-Then, you need to compute the std of the positions and fill `<config>.data_config.std`.
+The prior for position is `randn(n_nodes, 3)`, so you need to set the argument `r_max` above 5 (which is about 2 sigma).
+You may set up `data.std` in the config file to scale the input by `1/data.std`, such that the variance is similar before and after perturbation.
 Run
 ```
 python3 sde.py --sde_config ../score_sde_pytorch/configs/vp/cifar10_ncsnpp_continuous.py --e3_config config_diffusion
 ```
 The script assumes there is a tensor named `pos` and reserves the key `t` for time and `species` for molecule/atom/residual type.

 # Model Interface and Data Format
 The input and output of all modules in this repository are instances of `e3_layers.data.Data`.